Archived Bird Table Notes for 2008

 30th July 2008 - Time to take this bird table seriously!

 Removing it from its hanging hook on the shed, I have now screwed it securely to our back fence where, I reckon, birds will feel more secure in the knowledge that next door's cat cannot approach unseen.
-Generous quantities of wild bird seed and peanuts have been provided along with two 'fat balls'.

 1 adult and 1 juvenile Blue Tit helped themselves to a peanut apiece and immediately flew off.